It’s time we talked about the leg spread. While some find it amusing, other pet parents are worried it might be a clue to hip issues later in life.

 So what's the real story on the 'sploot'?!
 Here's your answer...

 It’s almost the downward dog for beginners.
 But the biggest fear for many pet owners is that it's a sign of hip dysplasia, the debilitating disease that affects so many dogs, especially larger breeds.
 But it turns out that 'frogging' or 'splooting' shouldn't warrant a freak out after all.

 So why do they do it?
 Because it’s comfortable.
-It actually allows barrel chested breeds (like French bulldogs and pugs) to sit and sleep symmetrically.
+It actually allows barrel chested breeds (like French bulldogs, pugs and staffies) to sit and sleep symmetrically.
 Importantly it also helps to regulate body temperature by allowing this relatively hairless part of the body release body heat by either airing those private areas or allowing them to conduct heat away to a cooler floor.